by Nicholas Breeze Wood (Sacred Hoop)

 A shaman is someone who goes into trance, and in that trance, they are either taken over by ancestor spirits - who were shamans before them - or they get taken over by local gods and spirits, such as the spirit of a mountain or a lake, or their soul leaves their body, and travels out to the other spirit worlds which are all around us - unseen - there to meet with spirits, so as to gain knowledge and power.
 Often all of these things happen within the same shamanic tradition.
 But not all animistic cultures do that.

-Some people within animistic cultures have experiences of trance, for instance when on a vision quest - in the Native American traditions - the quester may fall into a trance and see visions, but that does not make them a shaman, because the trance happens without their volition - they can not call upon it when they wish to enter it.
+Some people within animistic cultures have experiences of trance, for instance when on a vision quest - in the Native American traditions - the quester may fall into a trance and see visions, but that does not make them a shaman, because the trance happens without their volition - they cannot call upon it when they wish to enter it.

-Animistic cultures can have powerful magic, they can perform powerful healings and they can have great wisdom, but their priests and healers don’t tend to go into controlled voluntary trance and go to the spirits - instead they tend to call the spirits into this world - which although extremely powerful, is subtlety different from shamanism, where the shaman goes to the spirits.
+Animistic cultures can have powerful magic, they can perform powerful healings, and they can have great wisdom, but their priests and healers don’t tend to go into controlled voluntary trance and go to the spirits - instead they tend to call the spirits into this world - which although extremely powerful, is subtlety different from shamanism, where the shaman goes to the spirits.

 The cultures where shamanism is found most are tribal groups across Siberia, Mongolia, Tuva, Central Asia, China, SE Asia, Tibet and Nepal.
 Some anthropologists consider some of the tribes from the Amazon Rainforest to be shamanistic, whereas others don’t.
 Personally, because their medicine people go into trance - albeit with the aid of psychoactive plants - I think they could be called shamanistic too.

 As a rule of thumb, if you are working with a culture outside of those geographic areas you are working with an animistic culture rather than a shamanic one.
 But the edge between what is shamanic and what is animistic is a very blurred one.
-For example a Siberian shaman performs many practices which had much in common with a Native American medicine person.
+For example, a Siberian shaman performs many practices which had much in common with a Native American medicine person.
 This can be explained by saying that shamans also perform animistic practice - not everything they do for people is shamanic - shamanism is the extra something they do for people which a medicine person doesn’t.

 All animistic cultures have similarities - that is because the world is the way the world is, and spirits are the way that spirits are.
 You can look upon this as the ‘bones of the sacred.’
 All the bones of the world’s animistic spiritual systems are the same, but each culture puts different flesh on the bones.
 This is why a Zulu medicine person and a Lakota medicine person will look - on the surface - different, but when you understand the bones, you will see they are doing the same basic job.